loopyengineeringco/Daly2Sofar/README.md

 # Notes/links

+Developed on Arduino IDE 1.8.5.
+IDE version 1.6.14 failed to compile.
+Downgrade if you have issues

+Using arduino ESP32 Core version 1.0.6

 Using SMA_CAN_protocol.pdf for the CAN IDs and data format info (google will find you the PDF)

 Using https://cryptii.com/pipes/integer-encoder for working out hex values